richardphotolab/API-Order-docs/endpoints/create.md

 | &nbsp;&nbsp;&nbsp;&nbsp;_(recurring object)_                     | _object_  |    No    |    ~    |						|
 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`code`           | _string_  |   Yes    |    ~    | Option Code             |
 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`quantity`       | _integer_ |    No    |    ~    | Option Quantity         |

+> :warning: The value of `uniqueId` provided will be used to check for existing orders.
+If a match is found, the incoming order will be considered a duplicate, then rejected.
+If a match of the `uniqueId` is not found, the order will be allowed to proceed.
+Therefore, if you generate your `uniqueId` randomly, on each request, an order will never be rejected, even if it is a duplicate.
+Always generate and _store_ your `uniqueId` for each order, and use that value for each request.

 ```JSON
 [